mmolefe00/python-oop/README.md

 # Python OOP Console Programmes
 ## Introduction
-This repository contains three simple console based tasks showing how to use object oriented programming in Python.
+This repository contains three simple console based tasks showing how to use Object-Oriented Programming in Python.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)